jbcodeforce/aws-studies/docs/infra/index.md

 1. When we launch an instance, it enters in the `pending` state.
 Billing is not started.
 1. During rebooting, instance remains on the same host computer, and maintains its public and private IP address, in addition to any data on its instance store.
 1. When we `terminate` an instance, the instance stores are erased, and we lose both the public IP address and private IP address of the machine.
 Storage for any Amazon EBS volumes is still charged.

+When we launch a new EC2 instance, the EC2 service attempts to place the instance in such a way that all of our instances are spread out across underlying hardware to minimize correlated failures.
+We may use placement groups to influence the placement of a group of interdependent instances to meet the needs of our workload.

 ### EC2 types